prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

 Additional selections
 -------------------------------------------------------------------------------

-From the predicted interactions we can select only interactions assigned to a certain regions, chains or between different chains.
+From the predicted interactions, we can select only interactions assigned to certain regions, chains, or between different chains (binding interface between two chains in protein complex).

 We can compute them by adding additional parameters to the selected function.
 See examples below: